-A child born outside of marriage becomes a Dependent of the father on the date of the court order declaring paternity or on the date the acknowledgment of paternity is filed with the Department of Health and Family Services Children and Families or equivalent if the birth was outside of Wisconsin.
+A child born outside of marriage becomes a Dependent of the father on the date of the court order declaring paternity or on the date the acknowledgment of paternity is filed with the Department of Health Services Children and Families or equivalent if the birth was outside of Wisconsin.
 The Effective Date of coverage will be the date of birth if a statement of paternity or a court order is filed within 60 days of the birth.

 A spouse and a stepchild cease to be Dependents at the end of the month in which a marriage is terminated by divorce or annulment.
+A Domestic Partner and his or her children cease to be Dependents at the end of the month in which the domestic partnership is no longer in effect.
 Other children cease to be Dependents at the end of the calendar year in which they turn 19 years of age or cease to be dependent for support and maintenance, or at the end of the month in which they marry, whichever occurs first, except that: